terencemoriarty/DS-4002-Project2/README.md

 ### Installing/Building Code

-We downloaded the data as a .csv file and cleaned it for use in R. Make sure the data is available and accessible in the same working directory as the file, and make any neccessary changes to the file path in order for the dataset to be loaded into RStudio on your device.
+We downloaded the data as a collection of image files and cleaned it for use in Python.
+Make sure the data is available and accessible in the same working directory as the file, and make any neccessary changes to the file path in order for the dataset to be available on your device.

 ### Using Code

-This code can be used by opening each .R or .Rmd file within RStudio, version 2022.12.
+This code can be used by running py .\example.py using Python version 3.11.2.

 ## Data